Skip to main content

 # Install

-cordon service install --config /path/to/cordon.yaml
+cordon service install --config /path/to/cordon.toml

 # Check status